-- Maintain a 3.0 or better overall GPA - · Be enrolled at least 6 or more credits per semester - Must maintain Satisfactory Academic Progress - F-1 students must be enrolled full-time every semester (12 or more credits per semester) - · Must be a matriculated student in MDiv or MA or DMin
+- Maintain a 3.0 or better overall GPA - Be enrolled at least 3 or more credits per semester - · Must maintain Satisfactory Academic Progress - · Must be a matriculated student in MDiv or MA or DMin

 APPLICATION INSTRUCTIONS

 To apply for scholarships at New Brunswick Theological Seminary please follow the instructions below.
 Scholarships are contingent upon availability of funds.
 The scholarship deadline date for students is June 15.
 Deadline Dates are subject to change contingent upon Scholarship Committee's Approval.
 Students must complete this application to be considered for NBTS scholarships.